 We will keep a link to the old fan-favorite Flash Timeline, so visitors can be properly amused and annoyed.

-Comateens were regulars at the iconic downtown venue, along with other ledgendary ’80s New York art bands and performance acts such as; Bush Tetras, 3 Teens Kill 4, Walter Steding, Ann Magnuson and the fabulous Joey Arias.
+Comateens were regulars at the iconic Mudd Club venue, along with other legendary ’80s New York art bands.
+They were joined this night by; Bush Tetras, Walter Steding, John Kelly, Phoebe Legere, Richard Lloyd, Lisa Lost, Marilyn, Sic F*cks, 3 Teens Kill 4, Tina Peel, Ann Magnuson and the fabulous Joey Arias.

-All these acts reconvened for this one not-to-be-missed night along with many more of their artistic alumni, and an apreciative audience packed with many diehard fans and adventurous newbees, with so many familiar faces, it was a party to remember.
+These acts reconvened for one not-to-be-missed night along with many more of their artistic alumni, and an appreciative audience packed with many diehard fans and adventurous newbies.
+With so many familiar faces, it was a party to remember.

-Mitro, like Oliver, had been a guitarist since high school, he had performed with a number of bands, including a punk band out of New York City in the ’90s called Trick Babes. and in the 2,000s with punk-soul band Mighty Fine.
+Mitro, like Oliver, had been a guitarist since high school, performing with a number of bands, including a punk band out of New York City in the ’90s called Trick Babys. and in the 2000s with punk-soul band Mighty Fine.
 He knew all about Oliver’s demanding and brilliant guitar work, felt he could do the style justice and spent the next few months practicing.
-In addition to being an excellent guitarist Mitro is an olympic-level fencer, a two-time national fencing champion in the Cadet Sabre division, who coaches at the Brooklyn Bridge Fencing Club.
+In addition to being an excellent guitarist Mitro was an olympic-level fencer, a two-time national fencing champion in the Cadet Sabre division, and then coach at the Brooklyn Bridge Fencing Club.
 Oliver’s aggressive playing style is particularly demanding for any guitarist, and the strains of practicing while also fencing, lead to Mitro having to wear an elbow brace to mitigate the physical strain.
-It was all worth it, and on reunion night he gave an excellent performance on Comateen classics such as Uptown.
+It was all worth it, and on reunion night he gave an excellent performance on Comateens classics.

 Late in September a final rehearsal was held at Nic’s upper-west-side apartment, with a small audience of close friends.